google_counter

 Targeted therapy for the treatment of stage 4 ovarian cancer in Germany

-The method of targeted therapy is based on the use of drugs which affect the molecular mechanisms of proliferation and division of cancer cells.
+The method of targeted therapy is based on the use of drugs that affect the molecular mechanisms of the proliferation and division of cancer cells.
 Such drugs are selected individually, depending on the presence and type of mutations in the tumor cells.
 In stage 4 ovarian cancer, this treatment is used in combination with systemic chemotherapy to reduce the size of the tumor and its metastases.

 Targeted therapy can be indicated for patients, if: